NFL on television in the 2010s: 2016

-The NFL copyright warning was slightly updated to “NFL Productions.”
-As a result, the copyright disclaimer is read by Jim Nantz whom replaced Earl Mann after eighteen years.
+The NFL copyright warning was slightly updated to "This broadcast is copyrighted by NFL Productions for the private use of our audience.
+Any other use of this telecast, or any pictures, descriptions or accounts of the game without the consent of NFL Productions is prohibited.".
+The copyright disclaimer was read by Scott Graham, who replaced Earl Mann after eighteen years.

 On February 1, 2016, the league announced that NBC had won a partial share of Thursday Night Football rights for the 2016 season; as a result, five additional Thursday night games (in addition the kickoff and Thanksgiving contests) in the later part of the season had been added to NBC's schedule.
 NBC Sports was also responsible for producing five games that was exclusive to NFL Network.
 After the 2017 season, NBC insisted on a reduced rights fee in order to continue carrying Thursday Night Football, which the NFL rejected; Fox was then awarded the rights to Thursday Night Football for the remainder of the time left on the league's broadcast contracts.
 NBC will continue to carry the kickoff and Thanksgiving night games on Thursdays.

 Beginning with the network's February 7, 2016 broadcast of Super Bowl 50, and continuing with the network's broadcast of Super Bowl LIII, CBS Sports debuted a new logo along with a new on-air graphics package that is optimized for the 16:9 format.
 The new graphics were rolled out on all of CBS Sports' other properties (including the network's joint production of NCAA March Madness with Turner Sports) in subsequent months.

 The score bar is now located at the bottom of the screen for all broadcasts, no matter what day they take place on.
 The CBS eye logo is at the far left.
 If there is no down and distance displayed, the word "NFL" accompanies the logo.
 The down-and-distance display, which was previously shown on the left side of the bar, is now shown on the right side of the bar.
 When it appears, the "NFL" on the other side of the bar disappears.
 Possession of the ball is indicated by the background color in the down-and-distance display.
 The play clock is now located to the right of the game clock.
 The timeout indicators, which are now shown as white dash marks, are located below the team's abbreviation, both placed against the team's main color.
 The team logo is to the left of the abbreviation.
 The score is in a darker shade of the team's color to the right.
 Whenever a team scores a touchdown, the graphic displays the team's wordmark, followed by "TOUCHDOWN" before the graphic returns to normal.
 Beginning with Week 6 of the 2017 NFL season, the records for each team were displayed to the right of the timeout indicators.
 During the playoffs and Week 1 of the 2018 season, the records are not displayed.